How to Grow Hydrangea from Cuttings for a Bloom-Filled Garden

 The best time to take hydrangea cuttings is late spring through summer when plants are actively growing.
 Softwood cuttings taken from young, flexible growth root the fastest.
 Semi-hardwood cuttings from slightly more mature stems can also work well in midsummer.

 The time of day matters too.
 Early morning is ideal since plants are well hydrated and less stressed by heat.
-Avoid collecting cuttings in the middle of hot afternoons when stems may wilt quickly.
+Avoid collecting cuttings in the middle of hot afternoons when stems can wilt quickly as this will affect your strike rate.

 Choosing the right cuttings